AllenAJ/AllenAJ/readme.md

 ## I'm a Developer

-- 🌱 I am currently learning more about blockchain development.
+- 🌱 I am currently learning everything xD.
 - 🏆 2021 Goals: Contribute more to Open Source Projects.
 - 📫 What is the best way to contact me?
 [Linkedin](https://www.linkedin.com/in/allenjosephaj/)
 - 😄 Pronouns: He/Him